Pro Bono Caravans

 Caravans give Columbia Law School students the opportunity to spend their Spring Break working at legal services and public interest organizations across the U.S. and abroad.
 Students work intensively with one another, new colleagues, and new communities to provide much-needed legal assistance.

-For more information on how to get involved in caravans, please contact our Social Justice Chair Brenda Gonzalez Rueda.
+For more information on how to get involved in caravans, please contact our Social Justice Chair Jennifer Almodovar Jimenez and Public Interest Chairs Macario Ramirez-Moriarty & Valentina Zavala-Arbelaez.

 Our Caravans

-As part of our commitment to pro bono, LaLSA is proud to sponsor three amazing Caravans for CLS students, two of which we are co-sponsoring with the Columbia Law School Society for Immigrant and Refugee Rights.
-Our goal is for students to have the opportunity to provide legal services for organizations dedicated to promoting the rights of immigrants, refugees, and asylum seekers during their Spring Break (March 18 – 22, 2019).
+As part of our commitment to pro bono, LaLSA is excited to provide an amazing Caravan for CLS students, which we are proudly sponsored by the Parker School of Foreign and Comparative Law.
+Our goal is for students to have the opportunity to provide legal services for organizations dedicated to promoting the rights of immigrants, refugees, and asylum seekers during their Spring Break (March 17 – 23, 2026).

 Co-sponored by the Society for Immigrant and Refugee Rights (SIRR)